M-i-c-h-a-e-l-W/Multiplayer-Snake/README.md

 **Aim:** <br>
-- playing a snake which can eat fodder
+- [x] playing a snake which can eat fodder
-- snake should get some more points by eating or hitting other players
+- [x] snake should get some more points by eating or hitting other players
-- player can play against each other on a server with a login
+- [ ] player can play against each other on a server with a login (server and login issues)
-- difference between normaluser and admin
+- [ ] difference between normaluser and admin
-- it should be possible to comment the site and communicate with a chatbox
+- [x] it should be possible to comment the site and communicate with a chatbox
-- player choose their name and colour
+- [x] player choose their name and colour

 <br> ignore this: <br>
 **Possible TODO´s :** <br>